ubcxzhang/BayesianDesign4A/README.md

   * `--test_iteration (-T)` → batch index
 * `plot_fig2.py` assumes combined CSVs already exist (run `combine.py` first).

----

-## Citation / Usage

-This code is provided to support reproducibility of results reported in the associated manuscript.
-Please cite the paper when using or adapting this implementation.

 ```
 Bayesian Adaptive Design for Clinical Trials with Potential Subgroup Effects, 2026